Row Key Definition

 key.descriptor.name

-: When defining a relation with a row key in the protobuf
+: When you define a relation with a row key in the protobuf

-format, a Descriptor for the key has to be uploaded to DeltaStream prior to running the DDL statement.
-This descriptor has to be associated with the relation’s .
+format, you must upload a descriptor for the key to DeltaStream prior to running the DDL statement.
+This descriptor must be associated with the relation’s #entity.
 In the DDL statement, the key.descriptor.name

 parameter defines the name of the protobuf